ColinJBest/MLKit-Spotify-Artist-Name-Scanner/README.md

 There are two ways to get an image.
 The first is to use your phone's camera to take a photograph, and the other is to choose one from your phone's gallery.

+## Running the App

+Build it and run it with Android Studio

+**Note: if ran in an emulator it will crash, use a physical android phone if available.**

 Some libraries used in this project are MLKit, Camerax, Picasso, CardView, RecyclerView, spotify-web-api-kotlin

-# Note: if ran in an emulator it will crash, use a physical android phone if available.